Black Patch Tobacco Wars: Raid on Birmingham, KY

 The Lyon County Night Riders attempted to intimidate the Marshall County Judge (Judge William Reed) and the Court at Benton, even so much as staging a ride through the town.
 But their tactic backfired, and led the authorities there to pursue the men even harder, seeking to bring to justice the killers of a black man and a black boy.
-One Dr. Emilius Champion of Lyon Co., a popular physician, was indicted by popular belief to have been the ringleader of the Lyon County Night Riders, and would later serve a year in the Eddyville Kentucky State Penitentiary based on a convincing circumstantial case and eyewitness testimony.
-Two of the Black plaintiffs, L. A. Baker, and school teacher Nat Frizzell, were each awarded $25,000.00 in damages, payable by even shares from the 72 defendants.
-In each case the juries were only out five minutes.
+One Dr. Emilius Champion of Lyon Co., a popular physician, was indicted by popular belief to have been the ringleader of the Lyon County Night Riders and would later serve a year in the Eddyville Kentucky State Penitentiary based on a convincing circumstantial case and eyewitness testimony.
+Two of the Black plaintiffs, L. A. Baker, and schoolteacher Nat Frizzell, were each awarded $25,000.00 in damages, payable by even shares from the 72 defendants.
+In each case, the juries were only out five minutes.

 The wars come to an end

-In April 1908 a Kentucky State Guard detachment commanded by Lieutenant Newton Jasper Wilburn led a series of raids against the Night Riders' leaders.
+In April 1908, a Kentucky State Guard detachment commanded by Lieutenant Newton Jasper Wilburn led a series of raids against the Night Riders' leaders.
 Wilburn arrested several of the men and also provided protection to several key informers.
 He gained the help of former Night Riders, including Macon Champion, who implicated fifteen local farmers.
 The arrests broke the power of the Night Riders and effectively ended the Black Patch War.
 Lieutenant Wilburn was rewarded with a promotion to captain.
 Even though most men arrested were not convicted at trial, Capt.
 Wilburn's actions helped bring law and order to the region.

 Aftermath

 By the summer of 1910, the Night Rider trouble had come to an end except for a few scattered minor episodes.
 The tobacco growers were now receiving higher prices for their crops.
 A challenge to the ATC reached the US Supreme Court, which ruled in United States v.
 American Tobacco Co.
 (1911) that the Duke trust, ATC, was a monopoly and was in violation of the Sherman Anti-Trust Act of 1890.
 ATC was ordered to dismantle.

 Gov. Augustus E. Willson commissioned Major Bassett as a Lt.
 Colonel in the Kentucky Militia.
 Bassett was called on several times to protect witnesses during the trials of the Night Riders.
 Many of the Night Riders escaped prosecution while others were sued in civil courts.

 John C. Latham did not rebuild his warehouse, instead donating the site to the city of Hopkinsville to be used as a park.
 It was named Peace Park.

-Dr. Amoss faced trial in the Christian County Court, and in March 1911 he was acquitted of all charges.
+Dr. Amoss faced trial in the Christian County Court, and in March 1911, he was acquitted of all charges.
 Nevertheless, he left the state, accompanying his physician son to New York City.
 He practiced medicine there until his death in 1915.